Akshaykumarsuku/Used-Luxury-Cars/README.md

 ## Getting Started

-This a android mobile application which is used to sell/buy luxury cars.
+This was a android mobile application which is used to sell/buy luxury cars.

 A few resources to get you started if this is your first Flutter project: